Do you enjoy a good bowl of split pea soup?

 At the time this photo was taken, they were being sold for $0.73 per pound.

 While some folks may skip soaking beans or peas overnight, Vicki learned this from her mom and has always found it beneficial.
-(Obviously, in order to soak dry split green peas overnight, you need to plan the meal the night before.)

 Shortly before bedtime one night, Vicki took one pound of dry split green peas and measured them into the crock pot.